YAFNET/YAFNET-Rainbow/README.md

 YAFNET-Rainbow
 ==============

-YAF.NET (aka Yet Another Forum.NET) for Rainbow
+YAF.NET (aka Yet Another Forum.NET) for RainbowPortal

+This repository is set to read only (archive) since the RainbowPortal is no longer in development